-- The SoLa Bristol project was completed in April 2016 and provided learning linking customer profiles, time of use tariffs and charging/discharging regimes that will inform regulation and tariff changes moving forward. - The FlexDGrid project concluded in June 2017 and developed a much greater understanding of Network Fault Levels.
+- The FlexDGrid project concluded in June 2017 and developed a much greater understanding of Network Fault Levels.
 Through enhanced modelling and ground breaking measurement equipment it has assisted the city of Birmingham with the implementation of CHP (combined heat and power).

-The remaining LCNF project is continuing to make good progress with valuable learning emerging as WPD trial new solutions:
+The remaining LCNF project is continuing to make good progress with valuable learning emerging as WPD trials new solutions: